You must submit a power of attorney form to:

 - Call our taxpayer services.
 To change your address immediately, call 503-378-4988 and speak with one of our representatives.

 If you have an outstanding balance on any year's taxes, you may pay it in full at any time, plus penalties and interest.
 If you can't make lump sum payment, you may qualify for a payment plan.
-You can set up a payment plan online, or call and speak to a Tax Services representative.

-Read through Payment Plan FAQ
+Read the Payment Plan FAQ

 Use any of the following options to receive updates on tax law changes: